-The purpose of this chapter is to introduce the primary approaches of extending Microsoft Dynamics CRM beyond what is capable using the out-of-the-box customization tools.
+The purpose of this chapter is to introduce the primary approaches of extending Microsoft Dynamics 365 beyond what is capable using the out-of-the-box customization tools.
 It will introduce you to a variety of the most common methods of extending CRM and examples of why each method is valuable.

 Jump to the following topics to learn more: